Reon1st/Reon1st/README.md

 I brainstorm ideas and then go to building and shipping products end to end, focusing on making manual and tedious day-to-day task to a possible automated working systems that makes my life easier, and for others as well.

-Most projects are built whether in Claude, Codex, or other accessible AI tools, and shipping them either vercel.
+Most projects are built whether in Claude, Codex, or other accessible AI tools, and shipping them in vercel.

 I also do automations on n8n